-All students are required to enroll in and complete the Core Curriculum during their first year at Cedars-Sinai.
-The Core Curriculum is an integrated course that teaches students the fundamentals of basic biomedical research processes and familiarizes students with the clinical implications and translational opportunities associated with such research.
+All students are required to enroll in and complete the core curriculum during their first year at Cedars-Sinai.
+The core curriculum is an integrated course that teaches students the fundamentals of basic biomedical research processes and familiarizes students with the clinical implications and translational opportunities associated with such research.

-Students are required to complete 3 laboratory rotations during the first year of the program.
+Students are required to complete up to three laboratory rotations during the first year of the program.
 Laboratory rotations give graduate students an opportunity to experience several laboratory environments, research opportunities and investigators that they may be considering for their thesis research.
 These rotations also allow the faculty to evaluate students in a research setting and get to know the students.
 Laboratory rotations run congruent with the academic trimesters.

 Students are expected to partake fully in the laboratories' activities, including group laboratory meetings, discussion groups and laboratory projects.
 Students are expected to arrange independently each of their rotations with the Cedars-Sinai mentoring faculty who are actively participating in the program.